 The spouse, child, stepchild or adopted child of a veteran who is deceased (service-connected) or who is 100% disabled (service-connected) may qualify for Chapter 35 benefits.
-Visit the Department of Veterans Affairs website.
+Visit the Veterans Education Benefits Chapter 35.

 CHAPTER 31 (VOCATIONAL REHABILITATION)

 Any veteran receiving at least 10% permanent, service-connected disability from the DVA can apply for this benefit.
 Approval is made on a case-by-case basis and is managed at the state level.
 To learn more about or apply for Chapter 31 benefits in NYS, call 1-800-827-1000.